Q1 2017 Traffic Report: Diet & Exercise Brands Will Be Sweating It Out

-DemandJump took an investigative look, using our Artificial Intelligence Marketing (AIM) platform, at the specific strategies that successfully performed in the first quarter of 2016.
+Using our platform, DemandJump took an investigative look at the specific strategies that successfully performed in the first quarter of 2016.
 We ran the data through treadmills of artificial intelligence and uncovered some significant insights that will have your content muscles bulging at the seams.
 The old saying “sweat more in training, bleed less in battle” could not be truer as companies make their final plans to pursue the ideal fitness prospects to achieve their 2017 goals.

 Here's what we found.

 Facebook Will Be A Major Player for Diet and Exercise Brands